-Each and every month various lenders, non-profits, and government programs in Arizona provide loans and/or free grants to small business owners.
+Find various lenders, non-profits, and government programs in Arizona that provide loans and/or free grants to small business owners.
 There are funds aimed at helping women owned companies as well as minority owned businesses.
 Find details below, as well as a list of loans and grants near you that can help Black, immigrant or Latino owned companies, women owned or run businesses, LGBTQ companies and other minority small businesses.

 Some of the agencies focus on providing grants to Latino or Black women owned businesses, and others help any minority, veteran, or female in Arizona.
 Each and every day new loans and grants will be added to the list below, as they are released.
 The funds are targeted at helping minority as well as women owned (or run) companies as they often struggle to get the financing they need.
 The money can be issued by banks in Arizona, non-profit organizations, federal or state government backed agencies, foundations, or anyone.

 If you need help starting a business, or growing an existing one, the loans and free grants below may assist.
 Apply early as the funds that help MWBE or BIPOC (Black, Indigenous, People of Color) often go quickly.

 Small business loans and free grants in Arizona